lydialawli/seakoala.io/docs/writings/conflictResolutionNVC.md

   Once you have it more or less clear you can [**describe your state and emotions**](https://www.nonviolentcommunication.com/pdf_files/feelings_needs.pdf) to the other person.
   ✔️ *“I am feeling anxious and confused”.*
   ✔️ *“I have a need for peace in my mind as I have been feeling anxious lately”.*
   ✔️ *“I feel confused about your words so I have a need for some clarity”.*
+  ✖️ *“I'm angry because you ignored me”.*
+  ✔️ *“I feel sad and lonely because I have an unfulfilled need for support and connection”.*
 - After you articulated those words; the other person can **relate to those feelings and needs** (because we all have them), therefor the other person can finally **understand you**.
 Then, they most likely will try and help, as we are all loving creatures at the end of the day.
 But if that person is itself in a negative state, perhaps let that person also **work on their own needs** first.